 Pregnancy Symptoms Week 12

 Your body: Up until this point your uterus has fit inside your pelvis, but after this week it will start growing out of your pelvic cavity.
-You'll start to appear more pregnant, but there's a nice bonus: There will be less pressure on bladder.
+You'll start to appear more pregnant, but there's a nice bonus: There will be less pressure on your bladder.

 Your little one: Fingernails and toenails are now present and the face is becoming more defined.